 While diamonds naturally occur in many colors of the rainbow, they are most commonly found as “white” or “colorless”.
 Despite this name, colorless diamonds still often exude slight hints of yellow or brown.
 The most standard grading system for colorless diamonds ranges from D to Z, in which D is completely colorless and Z has a yellow/brown hue.
 Generally, the closer the diamond is to a “D” grade, the rarer and more valuable it is.

-Clarity is usually graded on a chart starting with FL and IF.
+Clarity of diamonds are usually graded on a chart starting with FL and IF.
 The FL and IF grade means the diamond is flawless and has no visible inclusions.
 If you’re not seeing a ton of these on your engagement ring shopping trip, don’t fret; Less than 1% of diamonds are classified as FL and IF.

 Next up are the VVS1 and VVS2 grades, which translate into Very Very Slightly Included.
 Then there are VS1 and VS2, which mean Very Slightly included; followed by SI1 and SI2, which are Slightly Included.
 The final grade category which encompass I1, I2 and I3 are Included in ways that are usually visible to the naked eye.